The Oral History of 'Daria'

 Janet Wygal, vocalist and guitarist for Splendora: We had to write and basically audition to do the theme song.
 The cellist in our band, Cindy Brolsma, was a producer on Daria, so there was a little nepotism involved.
 We did have to compete against other bands for the gig, and though I don’t know who those bands were, I can imagine that many of them had connections to the show as well, since there wasn’t a public audition call, as far as I know.

-Andrews: Splendora worked with Glenn Eichler, who wrote lyric, “you’re standing on my neck.”
+Andrews: Splendora worked with Glenn Eichler, who wrote the lyrics.
 Cindy was confident that Janet and the band could come up with a take on it.

-Janet Wygal: There’s a certain deadpan quality in the singing of the theme song—there was emotion, but it was very salty-sweet and sardonic.
+Janet Wygal: We wrote five different versions of “You’re Standing on My Neck” that nobody’s ever heard.
+There’s a certain deadpan quality in the singing of the theme song—there was emotion, but it was very salty-sweet and sardonic.
 It was a melding of two styles, because our band already had a bit of that.

 Tricia Wygal, vocalist and bassist for Splendora: MTV wanted a band that was pretty much unknown.
 It was hard to make the songs sound authentic—like they were ours—when we were given lyrics to use.
 We hadn’t written that way before.